When you flick off a switch or turn off the radio, the quiet night reveals itself. Luciana Bellini looks at the space created by darkness and silence…

 If you were to take a straw poll to find out which of the four seasons would be crowned the favourite, it seems unlikely that winter would come out on top.
+And yes there is space created by the darkness and silence of this season.

 Those dark, fallow months tend to get a bad rap in popular culture, eschewed in favour of the luscious abundance of spring, the sun-dappled haze of summer or the showy splendour of autumn.
 Few appreciate the quiet beauty of this season, the magic and wonder that comes from embracing the hushed darkness and transformative solitude.
 All too often the winter gloom is seen as something we have to endure – we grit our teeth and push through until we see the lighter days of spring on the horizon.
-But the time has come to embrace that inevitable darkness, and to discover all that it can offer us.
+But the time has come to embrace that inevitable darkness, and to discover all that space that the silence can offer us.

 Throughout our lives, we are conditioned to seek out the light, but there is a different, almost otherworldly power that comes from harnessing the dark.
 ‘In the dark, I can almost sense gravity,’ wrote the author Tamsin Calidas in a recent article on the beauty of winter.
 ‘The skies above are vertiginous and vast.
 I feel both my fragility and my strength.’
 Those cold, clear skies, which give way to frostbitten dawns, are filled with enchantment.
 For author of Under the Stars: A Journey into Light, Matt Gaw, the darkness offers both expansion and contraction: ‘It’s strange really, in some ways your world is made smaller – you operate in this reduced bubble of visibility – but in other ways it is infinitely bigger.
 At night, you experience not only space, but time… The light from the stars has often been travelling for thousands of years before it reaches your retina,’ he told journalist Loughrey in a recent interview.